jeffreykegler/old_kollos/notes/misc/strand.md

 By convention,
-predictions never have predecessors, but they may have causes.
+predictions never have predecessors, but, with one exception, predictions have causes.
 In the initial parse,
 the prediction of the start rule will not have a cause.